 Oversight of the work of the police in the entity of Republika Srpska is carried out through the Committee on Security which operates within the National Assembly of the Republika Srpska.
 This Committee provides opinions, views, and recommendations, and propose adequate measures to the National Assembly.
 The Securities Committee has seven members who are elected from various parliamentary parties, provided that the chairman of the Committee is elected from the 13 ranks of the opposition.

 At the cantonal level, supervision of the work of the police is carried out by independent parliamentary committees.
 However, the general public has not shown much interest in their work.
 Many committees never publish annual activity reports or minutes from meetings, and it is therefore impossible to assess their work in this area.

 At the level of the Brčko District of BiH, the Committee for Public Security and Oversight of the Work of the Police, as a parliamentary body, monitors the work of the district police in aspects that concern respect of the rights of citizens, discusses issues relating to alleged or established violations of rights and freedoms of citizens by the district police, and identifies problems involving the work of the district police and proposes measures for their elimination.
 However, as in the previous example, the public is deprived of even the most basic information about the work of this Committee.

-The majority of oversight bodies In BiH do not sufficiently use the existing communications resources, authority or legal powers.
-All police institutions have, however, established some external mechanisms of oversight and control.
+The majority of oversight bodies in BiH do not sufficiently use the existing communications resources, authority or legal powers.
+All police institutions have, however, some external mechanisms of oversight and control.
 Adoption of the new Law on the Parliamentary Oversight will be a positive step in the evolution of the political system and security institutions in Bosnia and Herzegovina.